Argentine black and white tegu: Description

 As a hatchling, Salvator merianae has an emerald-green color from the tip of its snout to midway down its neck, with black markings.
 The emerald green becomes black several months after shedding.
 As a young tegu, the tail is banded yellow and black; as it ages, the solid yellow bands nearest to the body change to areas of weak speckling.
 Fewer solid bands indicate an older animal.
 A tegu can drop a section of its tail as a distraction if attacked.
 The tail is also used as a weapon to swipe at an aggressor or potential predator.
-Capable of living 12 to 15 years in the wild, tegus could survive more than 20 in captivity with excellent care.
+Capable of living 12 to 15 years in the wild, tegus could survive more than 20 years in captivity with excellent care.